-2020 will see the section taking racing events on a "PromoTour" around the UK, visiting old favourite circuits as well as one or two new locations.
-The emphasis of the tour is on fun competition, whilst applying promotional racing rules to ensure both fair competition and lots of fun.
+In 2021 the section undertook a "PromoTour" around the UK, visiting old favourite circuits as well as one or two new locations.
+The emphasis of the tour was on a fun competition, whilst applying promotional racing rules to ensure both fair competition and lots of fun.